wuyang1002431655/tango_with_django_19/manuscript/chapter1.md

 | `url`      | `URLField`     |
 | `views`    | `IntegerField` |

 We will also have a model for the `User` so that they can register and login.
 We have not shown it here, but shall introduce it later in the book when we discuss User Authentication.
-In the following chapters will we see how to instantiate these models in Django and how to use  [Object Relational Mapping](https://en.wikipedia.org/wiki/Object-relational_mapping) (ORM) in Django to connect to the database.
+In the following chapters, will we see how to instantiate these models in Django and how to use the built-in ORM to connect to the database.

 ##Summary
 These high level design and specifications will serve as a useful reference point when building our Web application.
 While we will be focusing on using specific technologies, these steps are common to most database driven websites.
 It's a good idea to become familiar with reading and producing such specifications and designs so that you can communicate your designs and ideas with others.
 Here we will be focusing on using Django and the related technologies to implement this specification.

 T> ### Cut and Paste Coding
 T>